darayn/darayn/README.md

 </div>

 - 🔭 Currently working with iNeuron.ai as Community Manager.
 - 🌱 Learning about Backend Development.
+Strong command on Data Structures and Algorithms.
 - 👯 I’m looking to collaborate on MERN projects.
 - 👀 Open for SDE roles.
 - ⚡ Fun fact: The code I write is not worth writing, until it solves bigger problem.